luciana-lab/sports_cli/README.md

 2. CLI.rb is responsible for communicating between the user and the data.
 3. Sports.rb is responsible for the Objects that will show to the user.

+**Flow Diagram**
+For a better understanding, click [here](https://drive.google.com/file/d/1ANF-wdZSBUzcaaAP-_1v8IyzyyTTS5WU/view?usp=sharing) to view the diagram flow of this app.

 ## Installation

 Add this line to your application's Gemfile: